kevinpt/opbasm/doc/rst/tutorial.rst

 External I/O
 ------------

 With the basic foundations of writing assembly in place, it comes time to actually do something useful with the PicoBlaze.
 Since it is implemented as a soft-core within an FPGA there will usually be additional logic outside of the PicoBlaze that you need to interact with.
-This is accomplished through the I/O ports.
+You do this by reading and writing to the I/O ports.
 There are 256 input and output ports which are multiplexed together onto an 8-bit address bus.These ports are accessed with the :ref:`inst-input` and :ref:`inst-output` instructions.

 .. code-block:: picoblaze